pyth-network/pyth-js/pyth-terra-js/README.md

 ## Price Service Endpoints

-Price Service is available in mainnet and testnet networks.
-So any mainnet network is connected to the mainnet instance of Price Service.
-The same holds for testnet networks.
+Public endpoints for the Price Service are provided for both mainnet and testnet.
+These can be used regardless of which network you deploy your own contracts to as long as it is a Pyth supported network.
+For example, you can use the testnet Price Service whether you are deploying your contract to the BNB or Polygon testnet.

 | network | url                                 |
 | ------- | ----------------------------------- |